wp-plugins/wp-members/readme.txt

 == Upgrade Notice ==

-WP-Members 3.1.9 is a major update.
-There are no database changes (rollback is possible).
+WP-Members 3.2.0 is a major update.
 See changelog for important details.
-Minimum WP version is 3.6.
+Minimum WP version is 4.0.

 == Screenshots ==